bacor/gregobasecorpus/README.md

 The GregoBase Corpus is created automatically from database dumps of GregoBase.
-If you just want to use the corpus, you don't have to regenerate it yourself: simply download one of the releases and you're good to go.
-But if you want to regenerate the corpus yourself, you can of course do so.
+If you just want to use the corpus, you don't have to regenerate it yourself: simply download [the latest release](https://github.com/bacor/gregobasecorpus/releases/latest) and you're good to go.
+But if you want to regenerate the corpus yourself, you can of course do so: [read on...](https://github.com/bacor/gregobasecorpus/tree/master/src).
-All code and some instructions are available in the `src` directory.